se-edu/se-book/processModels/exampleProcessModels/unifiedProcess/outcomes.md

-:trophy: Can explain unified process :three:
+:trophy: Can explain the Unified Process :three: